andriumon/OpenScienceAI/README.md

 ```console
 cd OpenScienceAI/src
 ```
-3. Install dependencies or use Conda to do it with
+3. Install dependencies or copy the dependencies file to the src directory and use Conda to do it with
 ```console
 conda create -n newenv
 conda activate newenv